 Performance indicators Result Relevance of indicator Documentation Score Max Min 3.18 Member company's measures, business practices and/or improvement programmes go beyond the indicators or scope.
-Member company's activities do not go beyond the indicators or scope.
-Fair Wear would like to reward and encourage members who go beyond the Fair Wear policy or scope requirements.
+Basic Fair Wear would like to reward and encourage members who go beyond the Fair Wear policy or scope requirements.
 For example, innovative projects that result in advanced remediation strategies, pilot participation, and/or going beyond tier 2.
 Overview of Human Right risk monitoring, remediation and prevention activities and processes.
-N/A 6 0
+2 6 0